 Eventually we plan to downsize into a smaller home that should save us some cash.

-In the meantime, we like to track our overall housing expenses annually … which is what we are doing today for 2018.
+In the meantime, we like to track our overall housing expenses annually to see how we are doing.
+And that is what we are going to share today – our 2019 housing expenses.

 How Much Does Our Home Cost per Year?

-What was the reason for the slight decline?
+What was the reason for the huge increase?

-Here is a detailed list of housing related expenses we paid in 2017 & 2018 –
+For more details, here is a list of housing related expenses we paid between 2017 & 2019 –

 Breakdown of Housing Costs